Update March 2023

 Due to the Corona Virus, the majority of my English classes have been cancelled.
 We, my colleagues and me, are trying to provide some online meetings and are still in the process of finding the best ways of doing things.
 I’m learning a lot in the process.
 Sometimes just little things like: are the problems we are having due to a problem concerning the programme or is it the busy lines.
 I had never really cared about online teaching, or online meetings before and had not intended to any time soon.

 And to tell the truth, I still believe that real life is better than virtual life, but that’s not an issue at the moment.
 And since nobody knows how long this crisis will last, I will have to continue on my Online Communication Quest.

 I will keep a little diary of my progress in form of regular posts.
 If not for anybody out there then at least for myself for future reference.

-The regularity of my posts has slowed down after three and a half years, as I have been working on my pages.
+The regularity of my posts had slowed down after three and a half years, as I had been working on my pages.

 The most important part of this website for me are the pages about English verb grammar, especially my concept of The Verb Stucture Circle that you find underneath the telephone box.
 I sometimes use it to give a concise overview of the English verb structure system, commonly called tenses.